TekF/Aseprite-Scripts/README.md

 ## Parallax

-[parallax.lua](https://raw.githubusercontent.com/TekF/Aseprite-Scripts/master/parallax.lua) right-click and "Save as".
+[parallax.lua](https://raw.githubusercontent.com/TekF/Aseprite-Scripts/master/parallax.lua) (Right-click and "Save as")
 ![demo](https://github.com/TekF/Aseprite-Scripts/blob/master/demos/parallax%20demo.gif)

 By default each layer moves twice as fast as the one below.